Cracked Skin: Symptoms, Causes, and Natural Solutions

 These details help your health care provider narrow down likely causes and track your progression.

 Complications Resulting from Cracked Skin

-Even if you and your doctor determine that you have a mild case of cracked skin, prompt treatment is imperative.
+Even if you and your doctor determine that you have a mild case of cracked skin, prompt solution is imperative.
 Neglecting your cracked skin now may lead to serious complications later.

 Cracking may become more severe, creating deep fissures in your skin.
 Fissures can lead to bleeding and deep-tissue skin infections.
 You could even experience scarring, disfigurement, or a life-threatening bacterial blood infection.

-Fortunately, the vast majority of people with cracked skin can avoid these complications with the right cracked skin natural treatments.
+Fortunately, the vast majority of people with cracked skin can avoid these complications.

 - Using a humidifier in dry months.

 - Avoiding contact with the affected area, including scratching, poking, or picking.